-This publication was produced with the support of the United States Agency for International Development (USAID) under the terms of MEASURE Evaluation cooperative agreement AID-0AA-L-14-00004.
-MEASURE Evaluation is implemented by the Carolina Population Center, University of North Carolina at Chapel Hill in partnership with ICF International; John Snow, Inc.; Management Sciences for Health; Palladium; and Tulane University.
-Views expressed are not necessarily those of USAID or the United States government.
-MS-20-186 ISBN: 978-1-64232-233-0
+This publication was produced with the support of the United States Agency for International Development (USAID) under the terms of MEASURE Evaluation cooperative agreement AID-OAA-L-14-00004.
+MEASURE Evaluation was implemented by the Carolina Population Center (CPC), University of North Carolina at Chapel Hill (UNC-CH), in partnership with ICF International (ICF); John Snow, Inc. (JSI); Management Sciences for Health; Palladium; and Tulane University.
+This publication was updated with the support of USAID under the terms of the Data for Impact (D4I) associate award 7200AA18LA00008, which is implemented by CPC, UNC-CH, in partnership with Palladium International, LLC; ICF; JSI; and Tulane University.
+Views expressed are not necessarily those of USAID or the United States government, MS-20-186 Rev D4I